telerik/kendo-react-layout/docs/roadmap.md

 - RTL support
 - ImageUrl option
-- Component for handling keyboard and mouse navigation
+- ARIA compatible keyboard and mouse navigation
-- Component for handling toggle of PanelBar items
+- Full and Single expand modes for PanelBar
-- Component for binding data to components
+- High-order component for mapping data to components
-- Component for mapping components to data
+- High-order component for mapping components to data